Super Bowl halftime moments you need to revisit before NFL’s big game

-A lot can happen in the merely 15 minutes musical performers are given to strut their stuff across a stage during the NFL's big game halftime show.
+A lot can happen in the mere 15 minutes musical performers are given to strut their stuff across a stage during the NFL's big game halftime show.

 The entire stadium could momentarily lose power, a shark could upstage you, or your "wardrobe malfunction" could be front-page news — at least, that's what history has shown.

 Take a look back at some jaw-dropping halftime moments that stole the show.

 2020: Shakira and Jennifer Lopez's seductive performance